egegungordu/ja-ime-engine/README.md

 The minimum Zig version required is 0.13.0.

-## Integrating zig-ime-ja into your Zig Project
+## Integrating jaime into your Zig Project

-You first need to add zig-ime-ja as a dependency in your `build.zig.zon` file:
+You first need to add jaime as a dependency in your `build.zig.zon` file:

 ```bash
 zig fetch --save git+https://github.com/egegungordu/jaime